 \end{proof}

 \begin{example} [Vital divisors in $\M_{0,5}$] By symmetry, in $ \M_{0,5} $ we just have to consider sets $S$ with $\bet{S}=2$.
 There are $10$ such sets and thus $10$ vital divisors.
-Set e.g.\ $S=\lk 1,2 \rk$.
+Set for example $S=\lk 1,2 \rk$.
 Curves of codimension 1 in $ \M_{0,5} $ have one bounded edge on exactly one of whose ends lies a 4-valent vertex.
-So in the notation of proposition \ref {vital-weight} we have w.l.o.g.\ $\bet{A}=2$; by giving $A$ the type of the curve is uniquely determined in $\M_{0,5}$.
-Using the weight function above, we get the following weights:
+So in the notation of Proposition \ref {vital-weight} we have w.l.o.g.\ $\bet{A}=2$; $A$ determines the type of the curve $\M_{0,5}$ uniquely.
+Using the weight function above, we get the following weights: $\circ$ \end{example}